Kinovarobotics/kinova-ros/README.md

 To see the full set of solutions, a new fuction is introduced in KinovaAPI - StartRedundantJointNullSpaceMotion().
 When in this mode the Kinova joystick can be used to move the robot in null space while keeping the end-effector maintaining its pose.

 The mode can be activated by calling the service SetNullSpaceModeState - (*driver/in/set_null_space_mode_state).

+### Torque control
+#### new in release 1.1
+Torque control has been made more accessible.
+Now you can publish torque/force commands just like joint/cartesian velocity.
+To do this you need to :

+1) Optional - Set torque parameters
+Usually default parameters should work for most applications.
+But if you need to change some torque parameters, you can set parameters (listed at the end of page) and then call the service -
+SetTorqueControlParameters '${kinova_robotType}_driver/in/set_torque_control_parameters'

+2) Switch to torque control from position control
+You can do this using the service  - SetTorqueControlMode '${kinova_robotType}_driver'/in/set_torque_control_mode'

+/'${kinova_robotType}_driver'/in/joint_velocity

+## Ethernet connection

 ## What's new comparison to JACO-ROS